mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 Lastly, how does AI navigate alignment problem when it's dealt with censorship?
 When a government entity censors an LLM model based on their cultural values, LLMs will lack reality.
 Different cultural zones with different values will censor different things.
 Open-source models might solve it, but are the powerful entities of the world open to it?

-My interest in this deep dive is not to side with one argument or the other but understand the limitations while using AI tools to power my daily workflows by 10x.
+My interest in this deep dive is not to side with one argument or the other but to understand the limitations while using AI tools to power my daily workflows by 10x.
 We are living in the world of automation, and it is worthwhile to adapt and understand the current norms.

 ## A brief history of AI landscape